gleicon/ebook_cto_field_guide/index.md

 Let me take this out of the way first: If you have an OKR or equivalent to measure closed bugs, kill it.
 Same for yearly bonuses triggered by some flat metric as "closed JIRA tickets".
 They set the wrong incentives, working on bugs, legacy code, improving quality is everyone's work.

-Public kudos and prizes have to be carefully put in place: which behaviour you want to foster ?
+Public kudos and prizes have to be carefully put in place: which behavior you want to foster ?
 How is this connected to growth expectations ?
 This is seen by the whole team and can create conditioning that working on bugs is less important for your career growth than working on new features.

 How does the company deals with a misplaced incentive as someone focusing on what helps win a prize and leaving work behind ?
 It is common to find companies where employees with misaligned prizes (lunches, stars, days offs) are fired or leave.

 It is important for you to understand how the team is conditioned.
-These incentives have to be aligned with the prioritisation process that helps everyone.
+These incentives have to be aligned with the prioritization process that helps everyone.

 ### Challenges

-Joining an existing team is hard, especially if it is during or after a reorganisation.
-Reorganisations, or reorgs, are just a tool.
-Sometimes they are seen as punitive or meaningless but they are just a way of trying to tame the uncertainty of how a team should organise to achieve its objective.
+Joining an existing team is hard, especially if it is during or after a reorganization.
+Reorganizations, or reorgs, are just a tool.
+Sometimes they are seen as punitive or meaningless but they are just a way of trying to tame the uncertainty of how a team should organize to achieve its objective.

 Common questions are "Where will rejection come from ?", "What failure looks like ?", "Where are the leverages ?" and "When will the next reorg happen?"

 #### How the team will react to a new structure or a new high level executive ?

 One of the weirdest experiences you can have is to be hired and not have a defined team or role.
 This is when an executive is crying for help, hires a senior executive but forgets that if he can't deal with what is happening now, probably a new executive will fail.

 It comes as a surprise to most CTOs and higher ups that the team is not "with them" all the time and are struggling for power — the one he delegated to a new comer.